 |Type||Redirect, Adware, Malicious Domain|

 |Short Description||Executes redirect scripts into legitimate Google search results.|

 |Symptoms||Redirects to third-party sites of unknown origin by clicking on search results.
-Difficulty to remove.|
+Difficult to remove.|

-|Detection tool||Download an advanced anti-malware tool, to See If Your System Has Been Affected By Bing Redirect Virus |
+|Detection Tool|| See If Your System Has Been Affected by Bing Redirect Virus |

 Bing Redirect Virus – How Did I Become a Victim?